There are no foods that cause lupus or that can cure it. Still, good nutrition is an important part of an overall treatment plan for the disease.

 If you don’t get enough calcium in your diet, your doctor will probably recommend a calcium supplement.

-If corticosteroid or nonsteroidal anti-inflammatory drugs such as ibuprofen (Motrin) or naproxen (Naprosyn, Alleve) cause stomach upset and irritation, taking them with meals may help.
+If corticosteroid or nonsteroidal anti-inflammatory drugs such as ibuprofen (Motrin) or naproxen (Naprosyn, Aleve) cause stomach upset and irritation, taking them with meals may help.
 But let your doctor know that you are having some stomach upset from the drugs.

-Helping Achieve or Maintain a Healthy Weight
+Achieving or Maintaining a Healthy Weight

 Lupus may be associated with unhealthy weight loss or weight gain.
 So eating to achieve a healthy weight is important.